 Different types of Photo and Video Hashtags

 Photo and video challenges are nothing new.
+In fact we can find a whole dedicated section of challenge hashtags on instagram.
 The ALS Ice Bucket Challenge went viral in 2014 and became one of the most effective non-profit campaigns of all time.
 Before social media became the all-encompassing cultural phenomenon it is today, the planking challenge of 2010 went viral before the word "viral" became a colloquialism.

 However, video and photo challenges are more popular than ever, thanks to the rise of Instagram and TikTok.
 These challenges always come with a catchy hashtag that sees millions of users over a few days.